srenV/devfinder/README.md

 - See hover states for all interactive elements on the page.
 - Search for GitHub users by their username.
 - See relevant GitHub profile information when a valid search is performed.
-- See a "No results" error message if no user is found.
 - Switch between light and dark themes (Light/Dark Mode).

 ### Screenshot